usrbinkat/uor-zot/iac/README.md

 2. **Load Cluster Config**: Reads the desired Kind cluster setup.
 3. **Manage Docker Volumes**: Checks, creates, or deletes Docker volumes as needed.
 4. **Create/Delete KinD Cluster**: Uses Pulumi's `local.Command` to run the KinD CLI commands.
+5. **Create/Delete Zot Service**: Deploy Zot to k8s with Pulumi's `kubernetes.apps.v1.{Service,Deployment}` resources.

 ## 📜 Customizing the Cluster

-For now, the code is set up to create a cluster with a default configuration.
+For now, the code is set up to deploy a basic zot configuration.
 Customizations will be added in future releases.

 ## 🤝 Contributing